topdan/www/ruby-on-rails/progress-bars.html.md

 * Should you use [Redis](http://redis.io/) for ephemeral data like progress bars?
 * How do you notify the user of errors that may occur inside your worker?
 * Do you want the progress bar to popup in a [modal](http://www.w3schools.com/bootstrap/bootstrap_modal.asp)?
-* How would you handle multiple progress bars on the same screen?
+* Would you allow multiple progress bars on the same screen?
 * Can the user cancel the background process?

 All easily built on top of this initial implementation, but I'll leave them to you.
 Feel free to contact me with any questions or comments at [dan@topdan.com](mailto:dan@topdan.com).